project-x51/xschem-waveformsynthesis/README.md

 <img width="654" height="465" alt="Synthesis_2" src="https://github.com/user-attachments/assets/0f8eaba1-3ad6-49a5-ab60-88a747e5f2dd" />

---This document provides a guide for synthesizing simulated current or voltage waveforms generated in the XSCHEM schematic editor using the pyVISA Python library.
+--This document provides a guide for synthesizing simulated current or voltage waveforms generated in the XSCHEM schematic editor .
 The waveforms obtained from XSCHEM transient simulations can be reproduced on any compatible instrument.
 As an example, this guide demonstrates waveform synthesis from XSCHEM using the Keithley 2450 SourceMeter Unit (SMU).

 -- By pressing CTRL + Click on START SYNTHESIS (launcher.sym), the simulated waveform data is sent to the SourceMeter Unit, and the output of the SourceMeter will switched on.